 Swai fish is an imported fish from Vietnam that has been growing in popularity in the United States.
+It is mild in taste and delicate in texture, with light flaky meat that melts in your mouth.
 Its appeal, as many would say, is attributed to it being an affordable substitute for expensive fish like haddock.
-In Western cooking, swai is more commonly baked and fried because their meat is delicate and flaky.
-Although, you can easily grill it too by wrapping it in foil.

 But what exactly is swai fish?
 Swai (sometimes called Asian catfish) is a freshwater fish that is native to the Mekong Lake of China.
 However, farming of swai has been carried out by the Vietnamese so it’s more commonly associated with the Southeast Asian country.
 Most swais bought in the U.S. market are also imported from Vietnam and are mostly sold filleted and frozen.